Adventure and Transformation Through Outdoor Education Learning at RMF

-The interventions performed by the Rocky Mountain Frontier staff promote growth in the areas of self-worth, and dignity that will allow struggling boys to do the painstaking task of looking inward.
+The interventions performed by the RMF staff promote growth in the areas of self-worth, and dignity that will allow struggling boys to do the painstaking task of looking inward.
 We understand that wounded youth are at times too vulnerable to do this type of radical interiorization, however, with the character growth that occurs through the program/ranch activities, he will naturally develop the skills to confront and challenge his idealized perception of self.

 Struggling teens are constantly battling for a sense of identity, purpose, and of “belonging to something”.
-The deviant culture that teens who have low self-esteem gravitate towards are drugs, porn, opioids, vaping, Jules, gangs, cliques and social media cults.
-The cost of conforming to groups that exhibit high risk behavior is changing our client’s values and moral beliefs.
+The deviant culture that teens who have low self-esteem gravitate towards are drugs, porn, opioids, vaping, Jules, gangs, cliques, and social media cults.
+The cost of conforming to groups that exhibit high-risk behavior is changing our client’s values and moral beliefs.
 Boys desperately need something or someone to believe in and, conversely, someone to believe in them.
 We will gently guide our clients into a relationship with God/Higher Power and help them open their hearts to kindness, mercy, and serenity.
-Alcoholics Anonymous and Narcotics Anonymous have demonstrated, and proven, that the only approach for long term success in overcoming behavioral issues starts with surrendering to a Higher Power.
+Alcoholics Anonymous and Narcotics Anonymous have demonstrated, and proven, that the only approach for long-term success in overcoming behavioral issues starts with surrendering to a Higher Power.

 Each boy will learn how to identify his shortcomings and weaknesses, their behavioral effects, and how to grow the opposing virtue which will help him eliminate his destructive behaviors.
-They will learn to listen to their moral conscience and to be more attuned towards ethical promptings that require the courage to say “no,” thus resulting in a strength and integrity that results in impulse control.
+They will learn to listen to their moral conscience and to be more attuned towards ethical promptings that require the courage to say “no,” thus resulting in strength and integrity that results in impulse control.

 His wilderness experience disrupts dysfunctions, changes perceptions, and provides valuable opportunities to work with and rely on one another.
-Wilderness therapy allows time for young boys to think and explore who they are, and who they can become.
+Wilderness expeditions allows time for young boys to think and explore who they are, and who they can become.

 A Change of Culture:

-The at-risk teens who come to Rocky Mountain Frontier are immediately immersed in a culture that is based on honesty, work ethic, faith, dignity, and respect.
+The at-risk teens who come to RMF are immediately immersed in a culture that is based on honesty, work ethic, faith, dignity, and respect.
 In an attempt to simplify the lives of young men used to so many technological distractions (cell phones, tablets, TV, etc.), the rural location of our program is an ideal place for clients to redirect with self through nature and to develop alternative, outdoor recreations that urban environments do not have.
-Our boys are given a chance to hike, fish, camp, and hone their horsemanship skills, not only in the manner of an “equine therapy” which has gained recent popularity in many youth programs, but also in “Cowboy Horsemanship” that is learned in authentic, real-life, working situations.
+Our boys are given a chance to hike, fish, camp, and hone their horsemanship skills, not only in the manner of an “equine therapy” which has gained recent popularity in many youth programs but also in “Cowboy Horsemanship” that is learned in authentic, real-life, working situations.